Applying to Medicine after A-Level Results

 One of the best things about Serbia is that it’s one of the countries that doesn’t have A-Levels - instead, the subjects you study are determined by the high school you’ve enrolled in.
 This means that grades from A-Levels aren’t really a priority when it comes to international student applications.

-While all Serbian universities require an entrance exam, it is considered to be easier than the UCAT, consisting of multiple choice questions in chemistry and biology.
-Among all Serbian medical school, the University of Nis is the one that has proven to be most popular with international students.
+While all Serbian universities require an entrance exam, it is considered to be easier than the UCAT, consisting of multiple-choice questions in chemistry and biology.
+The University of Novi Sad is one of the most popular universities in Serbia among international students.
+The university hosts more than 40,000 students, many of whom are international.

 Bulgaria